lsst-sitcom/sitcomtn-003/index.rst

 The M2 Matlab tools which are used to generate the configuration files uses the M2 FEA CS.
 See `here <https://github.com/lsst-ts/ts_mtm2_matlab_tools/blob/master/ReferenceFiles/AxialActuatorLocations.csv>`__.
-The configuration file thus generated are usable by the LabView software because when the configuration files refer to actuators, for example, in the influence matrix and decoupling matrix, they refer to them by actuator IDs instead of their coordinates \ [#label1]_.
+The configuration file thus generated are usable by the LabView software because when the configuration files refer to actuators, for example, in the influence matrix and decoupling matrix, they refer to them by actuator IDs instead of their coordinates.
 When we reposition the M2 mirror relative to its cell, that is in referece to the M2 CS.
 The axial actuator force distribution found on the M2 Engineering User Interface (EUI) uses the M2 CS.